wonambi-python/wonambi/docs/source/gui/analysis.rst

 When normalizing with respect to a normalization period, the selected frequency analyses are applied directly to the normalization period signal.

 To normalize a signal to its integral, select ``by integral of each segment`` in the drop-down menu.
-Each power value will then be divided by the sum of all power values for that segment.
+Each power value will then be divided by the average of all power values for that segment.

 To normalize with respect to a normalization period, you must first demarcate this period, either using Event Type(s) or Stage(s).
 For example, you may have recorded a quiet wakefulness period at the start of the recording.